microsoftgraph/microsoft-graph-docs-contrib/concepts/workbook-best-practice.md

 ## Working with APIs that may take a long time to complete

 You may notice some API responses require indeterminate time to complete, for example, open a workbook with large size.
-To resolve this issue, we provide the long running operation pattern.
-By using this pattern, you do not need to wait until the action is complete before returning a response or worry about the timeout for the request.
+However, it is easy to hit timeout while waiting for the response to such kind of request.
+To resolve this issue, we provide the long running operation pattern and by using this pattern, you do not need to  worry about the timeout for the request.

 Currently, Excel Graph has enabled long running operation pattern for session creation API.
 Here are the steps:

 1. Adds a header of `Prefer: respond-async` in the request to indicate it as a long running operation when creating a session.
 2. In long running operation pattern, it will return a `202 Accepted` response along with a Location header to retrieve operation status.
-Otherwise, if session creation succeeds in several seconds, it will return a `201 Created` response directly instead of going to long running operation pattern.
+Otherwise, if session creation completes in several seconds, it will return as regular create session instead of going to long running operation pattern.
 3. With the `202 Accepted` response, you can retrieve the operation status through specified location.
 Operation status includes `notStarted`, `running`, `succeeded`, and `failed`.
 4. After operation completes, you can get the session creation result through the specified URL in succeeded response.